 So, you’re within sight of paying off a debt.
 Whether that’s an auto loan, a student loan, or a mortgage, it feels great to almost be rid of the payments.
 But don’t rush ahead!

 Paying off debt can actually ding your credit score.
-Age of credit and credit mix are 2 of the 4 categories used in determining your credit score.
+Age of credit and credit mix are two of the four categories used in determining your credit score.
 When you pay off a debt, your age of credit and credit mix suffer.

 If you pay off a huge amount of debt all at once, your score can suffer even more, especially if you’ve missed payments on this debt in the past.
-So when you’re making a plan for how to improve your credit score when you’re in debt, opt for auto-pay from a savings account instead.
+So when you’re making a plan for improving your credit score for mortgage, opt for auto-pay from a savings account instead.

 Add new credit…